microsoft/bedrock/gitops/azure-devops/OctopusDeploy.md

 ![Octopus Public IP](images/octopus-public-ip.png)

 You can access the Octopus Server via browser using the DNS name.
+Once there, login with the credentials that were used upon creation of the Octopus server (e.g. Octopus Deploy Administrator Credentials).

-### 3. Create and prepare your Target Deployment Resources in Azure
+### 3. Create and prepare your Deployment Target resources

 1. Create a Linux Virtual Machine in Azure.
 You can do this via the Azure CLI or in Azure Portal.
 To use Azure CLI, run the following command:

 ```
 az vm create \
   --resource-group "myResourceGroup" \
-  --name "myVM" \
+  --name "otco-vm" \
   --image "UbuntuLTS" \
-  --admin-username "Demouser" \
+  --admin-username "yradsmik" \
-  --admin-password "Demouser@123" \
+  --admin-password "U$e@StrongPassword" \
   --location local
 ```
 Change the arguments to something that is appropriate for your environment.

 2. Use SSH to connect to the virtual machine

-`ssh admin-user@publc-ip-address`
+    `ssh admin-username@publc-ip-address`

 You may be prompted to enter the admin password.

 3. Run shell as a target user by executing the command `sudo -s`.

-This will allow you to run as the `root` user which will give you the appropriate permissions to download packages.
+This will allow you to run as the `root` user which will give you the appropriate permissions to download packages that are required for the pipeline.

 4. Install necessary components for GitOps workflow:

 You will need to install git, zip, and libunwind-dev.
-In addition, download, install, and initialize Helm.
+In addition, you will also need to download, install, and initialize Helm.
+You can do this by running the following commands:

 ```
 apt-get update
 apt-get install -y git zip libunwind-dev

+# Helm
 curl -LO https://git.io/get_helm.sh
 chmod 700 get_helm.sh
 ./get_helm.sh